 Competencies covered in this course: Project Management

 Intended Audience: Public sector employees who plan and manage projects.
+This course applies to private, public, government municipal and federal entities.

 Pre-requisites: IT Project Management Overview or Project Management Essentials